julienrbrt/woningfinder/README.md

 - _[housing-matcher](../cmd/housing-matcher)_, is triggered by _HousingFinder_ via a queue (redis list).
 It will match the new offers to the customer search option and react to it.
 - _[orchestrator](../cmd/orchestrator)_, permits to orchestrate the different jobs that needs to be often ran by WoningFinder.
   - _CustomerUnconfirmedCleanup_ sends a reminder to unconfirmed email user and deletes the customers that did not confirm their email within 72 hours.
 Runs everyday at 08:00, 16:00.
-  - _CustomerEndFreeTrialReminder_ reminds a free trial customer to pay the plan.
+  - _CustomerEndFreeTrialReminder_ reminds a free trial customer to pay its plan.
 Runs everyday at 08:00, 14:00 and 20:00.
   - _HousingFinder_ is used to query all the offers of the housing corporation.
 It connects them all and query them at the right time and sends its data to a redis queue (triggering _HousingMatcher_).
   - _WeeklyUpdate_ generates and send the customer weekly updates.
 Runs every Friday at 19:00.
 - _[impersonate](../cmd/impersonate)_ permits to get a JWT token for an user in order to impersonate it.